signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Event Log

 mediaMin and mediaTest always generate [event logs](#user-content-eventlog), with a default log filename of name_event_log.txt, where name is the filename (without extension) of the first command line input.
 Event log filenames can be changed programmatically (look for LOG_EVENT_SETUP in mediaMin.cpp)

+### Repeat

+The -RN command line argument enables "repeat mode", where mediaMin or mediaTest will repeat the operation or test specified in its command line. -RN enables N number of repeats, and -R0 enables indefinite repeat. <b><i>Caution -- if using indefinite repeat, output audio and pcap files can consume available disk space at a fast rate.</i></b>

 <a name="mediaMinCommandLineQuick-Reference"></a>
 ## mediaMin Command Line Quick-Reference